The 12 Best Camping Sites in Iceland (2026 Update)

 Facilities: Showers, laundry room, Luggage storage, bike rental, playground, dishwashing area, Inside the Kitchen, and free wifi.

-Good to know: You must book and pay online before camping at Egilsstaðir campground.
+Note: You must book and pay online before camping at Egilsstaðir campground.

-Ásbyrgi Campsite
+Ásbyrgi Campground

 Kerlingafjöll Campground